Rajnath Singh to formally induct Rafales into IAF on September 10

 Five Rafale fighter aircraft arrived in India from France on July 29.
 They have already started extensive training within hours of touching down.
 The Rafales are part of the 17 Golden Arrows squadron of the Air Force.

 The Rafales have already flown over the Ladakh region and have been familiarising with the terrain over which they have to fly in different parts of the country.
-The five Rafales which arrived include three single seaters and two twin seaters.
+The five Rafales which arrived include three single-seaters and two twin seaters.